 1.)
 The Eagle Huntress:

 In The Eagle Huntress, filmmaker Otto Bell takes you along for Aisholpan’s inspirational story of determination in the breathtaking landscapes of the Mongolian steppe.
-Not only does this decorated documentary succeed in showing what’s possible by believing in one’s self, but the film also presents the heartening relationship of Aisholpan and her supportive father Nurgaiv.
+Not only does this decorated documentary succeed in showing what’s possible by believing in one’s self, but the film also presents the heartening relationship between Aisholpan and her supportive father Nurgaiv.

 2.)
 Jiro Dreams of Sushi:

 Jiro Dreams of Sushi is a 2011 documentary that focuses on the life of 85-year-old Jiro Ono, the man many consider to be the greatest sushi chef in the world.
 In this heartwarming film, director David Gelb illuminates Jiro’s story not only as a renowned sushi chef but also as a loving father.
 Much of the film is shot at Sukiabashi Jiro, Ono’s ominous 10-seat sushi restaurant nestled inside a Tokyo subway station.
-Thanks to the quality of food, and Jiro’s unsurpassed passion for his craft, the restaurant is the only of its kind to be awarded a prestigious three-star rating from Michelin Guide.
+Thanks to the quality of food, and Jiro’s unsurpassed passion for his craft, the restaurant is the only of its kind to be awarded a prestigious three-star rating from the Michelin Guide.

 Inspiration can be found on a number of different levels in Jiro Dreams of Sushi.
-On the surface, it will become easy to see how Jiro’s dedication and passion for his craft are the components that allow him to overwhelm his costumers with the highest quality sushi in the world.
+On the surface, it will become easy to see how Jiro’s dedication and passion for his craft are the components that allow him to overwhelm his customers with the highest quality sushi in the world.
 At a deeper level, you will get a firsthand account of how an individual, who is the best in their given field, finds the time to balance the important things in life.

 3.)
 God Grew Tired of Us:

 It was in the 1980s when over 20,000 Sudanese boys were forced to flee from their homes during the Second Sudanese Civil War and search for safety.
 For many of the ‘Lost Boys of Sudan‘ who were fortunate enough to survive the unthinkable ordeal, their search would last upwards of five years.
-In God Grew Tired of Us, the stories of three Lost Boys of Sudan, who are now young adults, are illuminated after they are given the life changing opportunity to live in the United States.
+In God Grew Tired of Us, the stories of three Lost Boys from Sudan, who are now young adults, are illuminated after they are given the life-changing opportunity to live in the United States.
 Over the course of four years, filmmaker Christopher Dillon Quinn follows along as the three young men leave behind thousands of Sudanese brothers and sisters in Kenya’s Kakuma Refugee Camp with hopes of a better life in America.

 The extraordinary film that is God Grew Tired of Us shows us what humans are capable of, even when facing the most trying circumstances possible.
 There is no doubting the fact that this award-winning film comes with as many disheartening downs as inspiring ups, but the tale of consummate perseverance will assuredly push us to strive for more.